doublesecretagency/craft-googlemaps/docs/guides/setting-marker-icons.md

 ```
 :::

-:::warning Get the Marker IDs
+:::tip Get the Marker IDs
 To see the existing marker IDs (if you didn't manually specify them), do the following:

 1. Put the site into [devMode](https://craftcms.com/docs/3.x/config/config-settings.html#devmode).